We may earn affiliate commissions for the recommended products. Learn more.

 Additionally, Hostinger added a WordPress management area.

-Hostinger WordPress management area
+Hostinger WordPress management

-Bluehost cPanel control panel
+Bluehost cPanel area

 Bluehost tweaked its cPanel quite a lot, integrating it into its management area.

-The same applies to domain management – it’s no longer available in cPanel.
+For example, you won’t find one-click installations for WordPress and other apps in cPanel anymore.
+You’ll have to navigate to either My Sites or Marketplace instead.
+The same applies to domain management.
+It’s no longer available in cPanel.
 Bluehost created its tool for these tasks, which you'll find in the Domains section.

 Extra hosting management features